natwonglakhon/main/_posts/2026-07-08-qld_electricity_forecast.md

 ### Bayesian Linear Regression

 I also fit a Bayesian linear regression using the baseline features.
-The Bayesian formulation treats the model coefficients as random variables with a prior distribution that gets updated during training:
+The Bayesian formulation treats the model coefficients as random variables with a *prior* distribution that gets updated during training:

 $$\hat{y}_{t+1} = \beta_1 D_t + \beta_2 D_{t-1} + \beta_3 D_{t-2} + \epsilon$$

-with $\epsilon \sim \mathcal{N}(0, \sigma)$ and $\vec{\beta} \sim \mathcal{N}(\mu_0, \Sigma_0)$.
+with $\epsilon \sim \mathcal{N}(0, \sigma)$ and $\vec{\beta} \sim \mathcal{N}(\mu_t, \Sigma_t)$.
+The prior distribution will be updated using Baye's rule and yielding a *posterior* statisitics.
 For technical people, I also add some derivations and how the model work here.

-The main advantage of the Bayesian approach is that it gives a **posterior predictive distribution**, not just a point estimate.
+The main advantage of the Bayesian approach is that it gives a **posterior distribution**, not just a point estimate.
 This means the model produces uncertainty estimates alongside its predictions, which can be visualised as a confidence interval.

 ![Bayesian Linear Regression: predicted vs actual](https://github.com/natwonglakhon/QLD_Electricity_Forecast/blob/4b577f011216608ff05f7c12562f3cd96439818b/images/BLR_predicted_vs_actual.png?raw=true)